cyberusc0de/genhash/README.md

 ## genhash
 Developed by @zidelnet

-This tool was designed to test web application using a weak hashing algorithm in order to brute forcing password during a web application attack.
+This tool was designed to test web application using a weak hashing algorithm in order to brute forcing password during a web application penetration test.
 It is always to good practice to salt user's password.
 A good hashing algorithm is not good enough.

 NOTE: Ensure to use python3
 ```